HardlyDifficult/Tutorials/Quaternions.md

 ### 3.1) About Quaternion Rotations

-A Quaternion is an axis-angle representation which is scaled in way which optimizes common calculations such as combining multiple rotations and interpolating between different rotation values.
+A Quaternion is an axis-angle representation scaled in way which optimizes common calculations such as combining multiple rotations and interpolating between different rotation values.

 Quaternions are composed of 4 floats, like an Axis-Angle.
 The first three (x, y, z) are logically grouped into a vector component of the Quaternion and the last value (w) is the scalar component.